AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Editing Multiple Publish Regions {#edit-regions}

-If you did not specify any additional regions initially, you can do so after the environments are created.
+If you did not specify any additional regions initially, you can do so after the environments are created if you have the necessary entitlements.

 You can also remove additional publish regions.
 However you can only add or only remove regions in one transaction.
 If you need to add one region and remove one region, first add, save your change and then remove (or vice versa).